Schmittma/ProjectEuler/README.md

 The *src* folder contains a source file for every Euler challenge so they are nicely separated.
 It also enables the possibility of solving in multiple programming languages if i feel like it

-The *res* folder contains the given challenge files as well as some other files (e.g. prime number tables)
+The *res* folder contains files given for the challenges as well as some other files (e.g. prime number tables)